History of Pickleball

 2013

-In January, Justin Maloof took the oath as an executive director, and USAPA gained members in its organization over 4071.
+In January, Justin Maloof took the oath as an executive director, and USAPA gained members in its organization 4071.
 USAPA took over the new logo with the red, white, and blue color scheme to rebrand its appearance, considered more consistent and eye-catching than other US national sports governing bodies.

 2014